 For organisms, as different species have different visual systems that are sensitive and responsive in different wavelengths.
 Specially selected light sources can illuminate the area for human activities but not affecting the animals.
 For example, sea turtle avoid nesting at areas that are lit with white mercury-vapor lamps, but not narrow spectrum LPS lamps.
 Also many animals are sensitive to UV, which they use to choosing mates and flower recognition in pollinators, etc., light sources that emit abundant UV should be avoided.

-Author(s): Dagmar Peitsch, Andrea Fietz, Horst Hertel, John de Souza, Dora Fix Ventura, Randolf Menzel
+The spectral input systems of hymenopteran insects and their receptor-based colour vision Author(s): Dagmar Peitsch, Andrea Fietz, Horst Hertel, John de Souza, Dora Fix Ventura, Randolf Menzel